|

 Louvin, Candi Staton and many others).

-Dan's forty year love affair with music continues.
+My lifelong love affair with music continues.

 |